biosustain/autoprot/README.rst

 The available arguments are:

 -osDIA           [flag] enables the open-source option for DIA analysis, which uses DIA-NN instead of Spectronaut.
 -mode            [string] **mandatory** specify the acquisition mode as "DDA", "DIA" or "directDIA".
 -approach        [string] **mandatory** specify the quantification approach as "label", "unlabel" or "free".
 -InputDir        [directory] **mandatory** specify the input directory containing all input files with raw MS spectra.
 The output directory will be located in the input directory after the run.
 -ExpName         [string] **mandatory** specify the name of the experiment.
 -fasta           [file] **mandatory** specify the FASTA file with the proteome sequences.
 -totalProt       [file] **mandatory** specify the file with the cellular protein density values for each sample.
+-DDAresultsFile  [file] (mandatory for "DDA" mode) specify the file with the Proteome Discoverer Peptide Groups results.
 -SpecLib         [file] (mandatory for "DIA" mode) specify the file with the spectral library for the "DIA" mode.
 -BGSfasta        [file] (mandatory for "directDIA" mode with Spectronaut) specify the FASTA file in .BGSfasta format, which is required for the "directDIA" mode using Spectronaut (commercial).
 -ISconc          [file] (mandatory for "label" and "unlabel" approaches) specify the file with the absolute concentrations of each standard peptide ("label" approach) or protein ("unlabel" approach).

 Specific input data
 ===================